Quuxplusone/hexx/HACKING.md

 Offsets [0xB2C0 ..
 0xB2D8) define the contents of backpack 0x03 ().

 Offsets [0xB2D8 ..
 0xE004) ???
 11564 bytes

+Offsets [0xB2F4 ..
+0xB2F6) define the number of bytes in the floor-item-list that follows.
+- The next that-many bytes [0xB2F6 ...) define the floor-items on the current level.
+- Blanking this data in a save file removes the items from the current level.
+When you change levels, this cached data is written back into the compressed global data, which means that the items disappear from there too, forever.
+- Blanking the global data will NOT affect the items on the current level, but it can make the game crash when you change levels and the game tries to load items from global that aren't there anymore.

 Offsets [0xE004 ..
 0xE1E8) are the front-left character's big thumbnail, as a 256-color 22x22 bitmap.
 Offsets [0xE1E8 ..
 0xE2E8) are the front-left character's small thumbnail, as a 256-color 16x16 bitmap.